Smart Tips for Emergency Generator Safety

 - Protect Your Appliances: Certain voltage-sensitive electronic devices (T.V.s and computers, for example) should not be powered by an emergency generator unless protected with a UL-listed surge protector.

 - Beware of Propane Leaks: Propane leaks can smell like rotten eggs.
 Make sure your family is aware of and can recognize the distinct smell.
 If you smell a leak, leave the house and contact Harris Comfort or your local fire department immediately.
 As you leave your house, do not touch any electrical outlets or light switches.

 - Consider a Propane Detector: In some instances, you may not smell a propane leak.
 Consider installing propane gas detectors.
 These life-saving monitors are available at your local hardware store and give your family an additional layer of security.
 Propane detectors are especially important if there are areas in your home where the smell of propane might not be easily detected.
 Even if you install propane detectors, make sure to have a qualified Harris technician inspect your propane system periodically.

 - Know CO: Carbon monoxide (CO) is a colorless, odorless, tasteless, and toxic gas.
 Its dangers have been well documented.
 We recommend installing CO detectors on each level of your home.
 Be sure to follow the manufacturer’s instructions regarding installation, location and maintenance.
 These devices will alert you and your family members if the CO in your home reaches dangerous levels.

 If you’re in the market for a new standby generator, we’re currently offering a limited time special on Generac emergency generators!
-When you purchase a qualifying Generac standby generator (11kw-22kw) before August 26, you’ll receive a FREE 10-YEAR EXTENDED WARRANTY!
-Visit this link to learn more, and to contact us.
+Contact us to learn more.